xphobia404/Generate-SNAP/README.md

 If get a response "200 Connect" it successfully connect

+## Get Acess Token
-Input to your request body to generate a signature or to get an access token
+Input to your request body to generate a signature access token

 ### Format Input For API Signature Access Token
 ```